A topic from the subject of Organic Chemistry in Chemistry.

 Step 1: Prepare the Blank

-Fill a clean quartz cuvette with distilled water and place it in the spectrophotometer.
-Adjust the wavelength to 260 nm and zero the absorbance.
+Fill a clean quartz cuvette with distilled water.
+Carefully wipe the outside of the cuvette with a lint-free wipe to remove fingerprints.
+Place it in the spectrophotometer.
+Adjust the wavelength to 260 nm and zero the absorbance (blank the spectrophotometer).

-Rinse a second quartz cuvette with the DNA sample and then fill it with the sample.
-Place the cuvette in the spectrophotometer and record the absorbance at 260 nm.
+Rinse a second quartz cuvette with the DNA sample (or diluted sample) and then fill it with the sample.
+Carefully wipe the outside of the cuvette.
+Place the cuvette in the spectrophotometer and record the absorbance at 260 nm (A260) and 280 nm (A280).

 Use the following formula to calculate the DNA concentration:

-where 50 is the extinction coefficient for DNA at 260 nm.
+where 50 is the extinction coefficient for double-stranded DNA at 260 nm.
+Note that this coefficient may vary slightly depending on the base composition of the DNA.

 Calculate the purity of the DNA sample by dividing the absorbance at 260 nm by the absorbance at 280 nm: